RivelloMultimediaConsulting/PyGameSystemManager/README.md

 PyGameSystemManager
 =============

-A simple system to organize high-level "manager" classes in your PyGame projects.
+This is a simple system to organize high-level "system" classes in your PyGame game projects.

-This is not a robust application architecture (e.g. MVC).
+It is not a fully robust application architecture (e.g. MVC).

-**Details **
+I created this during my first week of learning Python.
+I bring 19+ years of gaming experience to this small project.

+**Details**

 * [Python 3.7](https://www.python.org/)
 * [Pygame](https://www.pygame.org/) game framework for Python